-(d) With respect to any Transferred U.S. Employee who, during the Coverage Period, (i) is terminated without cause or (ii) elects to terminate his or her employment with the Buyer or a Buyer Subsidiary within thirty days after the Buyer or such Buyer Subsidiary notifies such Transferred U.S. Employee of the Buyer's or such Buyer Subsidiary's intent to (A) reduce such Transferred U.S. Employee's Base Compensation or (B) assign such Transferred U.S. Employee to a Work Location more than 20 miles from the Transferred U.S. Employee's Work Location immediately prior to the Closing Date, the Buyer shall provide, or shall cause the applicable Buyer Subsidiary to provide, severance benefits in an amount equal to no less than the severance benefits such Transferred U.S. Employee would be entitled to receive under the Buyer's or such Buyer Subsidiary's severance policies in effect at the time of the Transferred U.S. Employee's termination of employment with the Buyer or such Buyer Subsidiary.
+(d) With respect to any Transferred U.S. Employee who, during the Coverage Period, (i) is terminated without cause or (ii) elects to terminate his or her employment with the Buyer or a Buyer Subsidiary within thirty days after the Buyer or such Buyer Subsidiary notifies such Transferred U.S. Employee of the Buyer's or such Buyer Subsidiary's intent to (A) reduce such Transferred U.S. Employee's Base Compensation or (B) assign such Transferred U.S. Employee to a Work Location more than 20 miles from the Transferred U.S. Employee's Work Location immediately prior to the Closing Date, the Buyer shall provide, or shall cause the applicable Buyer Subsidiary to provide, severance benefits in an amount equal to no less than the severance benefits such Transferred U.S. Employee's termination of employment with the Buyer or such Buyer Subsidiary.